diskuv/dkml-compiler/README.md

 opam install ./dkml-base-compiler.opam --inplace-build --update-invariant
 ```

+It is recommended to first follow the instructions in DEVELOPING.md
+to set up (an empty) opam switch with the appropriate external repositories.

 ### Patching

 In what follows, `VER` is a placeholder for the OCaml major version (ex. `4`)